Acupuncture & Acupressure

 Who can participate in acupuncture at UK HealthCare?

-UK HealthCare patients, family members and staff can take advantage of the services we provide.
+UK HealthCare patients, family members, staff and community members can take advantage of the services we provide.
 Acupuncture is a viable treatment option for anyone interested; there are no physical limitations that inhibit your ability to participate.
 However, patients taking certain medications, such as blood thinners, should notify our acupuncturist prior to treatment.
 Should you have any questions or concerns, please talk to your physician and consult our acupuncturist for more information.

 At UK HealthCare, our Integrative Medicine staff is highly skilled and specially trained to care for those with illness or injury.
 They can adapt their techniques and suggest complementary therapies to best meet your health needs.
 In addition, our offices are located on site at UK Markey Cancer Center, so patients, family members and staff have easy access to our services.